GrilloPress/learning-laravel/book/partials-views.md

 Your own, or teams, style of development and preferences are therefore easy to build in.
 There are however, many ways to skin a cat and some direction would likely be a better thing.

-Feel free to organize your files how you wish however the below are some good rules/methods that you are free to adopt, especially for small or simple apps:
+Feel free to organize your files how you wish however, below are some good rules/methods that you are free to adopt, especially for small or simple apps:

 ```
 // ./resources/views is our base folder here